 Tofu can be eaten raw because it has gone through a lot of boiling process before the tofu cords formed.
-You can crumble it in your salads or blend it with your smoothies.
+You can crumble it in your salads, make scramble tofu (just like scrambled eggs), or blend it with your smoothies.
 However, if you want some texture in your Tofu, it’s best to fry it so that you can have that crisp skin.

 How to store Tofu